peorth80/aws-developer-associate-notes-DVA-C02/2-aws-deep-dive/elastic-beanstalk.md

 - Elastic Beanstalk has three components:
   - Application
   - Application Version (Each deployment gets assigned a version)
-  - Environment name (dev, staging, prod): free naming
+  - Environment name (dev, staging, prod, etc): free naming
 - You deploy application versions to environments and can promote application versions to the next environment
 - Rollback feature to previous application versions
 - Full control over the lifecycle of environments